 Glade is an inclusive school and we always endeavour to do our best for all of our children.
 All of our teachers are teachers of children with special educational needs and disability (SEND).
 They all follow the school’s SEND policy and know about ways in which their classroom organisation and their teaching may need to be tweaked to accommodate children with a range of SEND.

-Our school Inclusion Co-ordinator, sometimes known as a SENCO (Special Educational Needs Co-ordinator) is Ms J Jarrett.
+Our school Inclusion Co-ordinator, sometimes known as a SENDCo (Special Educational Needs Co-ordinator) is Mrs. McCaghery.
 She can be contacted at email@example.com or via the school office.

 It is a priority within the school to identify and assess the abilities of all children as soon as they enter school.
-Where a weakness in a child’s performance at school is identified, extra support may be started.
-This will consist of a detailed plan of how, as a partnership, school and parents are going to work to overcome the weaknesses.
+Where a child’s performance at school is less than expected, extra support will be identified and interventions will start.
+This will consist of a detailed plan of how, as a partnership, school and parents are going to work to overcome the barriers to learning.

-In cases where a further provision is required other professionals (advisory teachers, psychologists, etc.) are consulted with the approval of the parents.
+In cases where a further provision is required, other professionals (advisory teachers, educational psychologists etc.) are consulted with the approval of the parents.
 In certain cases, a statement of special educational needs is drawn up by the Local Authority.
 A statement is a more formalised document that is compiled on evidence.

 You can download the Department for Education guide to SEN for parents from here.

-The website ehcpjourneys.com has useful guidance for parents with children who have or may need an Education & Health Care Plan.
+The website https://ehcpjourneys.com/ has useful guidance for parents with children who have or may need an Education & Health Care Plan.

 The SEN Code of Practice (2015) is the legal document which describes how schools should support children with SEN. According to that document: